rosantoz/correios-magento/README.md

 English Description
 ===========

 Correios is the most popular shipping carrier in Brazil.
 This module allows magento users to get shipping rates from Correios.
-Since Correios ships to Brazil only, all the long descripts was made in portuguese.
+Since Correios ships to Brazil only, the documentation is in portuguese.
 Let me know if you have any questions.
 Contributions are welcome.